 Mental symptoms include:

-In order to be awarded Social Security disability benefits, you must show either that you meet the requirements for Huntington's disease as listed in Social Security's listing of impairments (the "blue book") or that you no longer have the physical or mental capacity for work.
+In order to be awarded Social Security disability benefits, you must show either that you meet the requirements of a listing Social Security's listing of impairments or that you no longer have the physical or mental capacity for work.

-Huntington's Chorea is specifically listed in Social Security's blue book under the listing for neurodegenerative disorders.
+Neurodegenerative disease.
 To show that your HD meets the criteria for disability under the neurological listing, which was updated significantly in 2016, you must have one of the following:

 Note that marked means worse than moderate, but less than extreme.